carlgranfelt/netapp-bootcamp/README.md

 # LabNetApp

-## A. Kubernetes v2 (with CSI)
+## A. Trident with K8s (with CSI)

-The section has been tested with the Lab-on-Demand Using "Trident with Kubernetes and ONTAP v3.1" which comes with Trident 19.07 already installed on Kubernetes 1.15.3.
+The section has been tested with the Lab-on-Demand Using "Trident with Kubernetes and ONTAP v3.1" which comes by default with Trident 19.07 already installed on Kubernetes 1.15.3.
+The configure.sh will modify the environment by
+- Installing and creating a MetalLB configuration
+- Upgading k8s to 1.18
+- Initialize and configure a 2nd k8s cluster
+- Install and configure Prometheus and Grafana dashboards
+- Install and configure Trident with an Operator

+<<< Overview diagram by Horner>>>

 :boom:
 Most labs will be done by connecting with Putty to the RHEL3 host (root/Netapp1!).